 - a.
 Securities created and issued by the Central and State Governments as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - b.
 Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - c.
 Debt securities of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - d.
 Corporate debt (of both public and private sector undertakings). - e.
-Obligations/ Term Deposits of banks (both public and private sector) and development financial institutions. - f.
-Money market instruments permitted by SEBI/RBI, or in alternative investment for the call money market as may be provided by the RBI to meet the liquidity requirements. - g.
+Obligations/ Term Deposits of banks (both public and private sector) and development financial institutions. - f. "money market instruments" includes commercial papers, commercial bills, treasury bills, Government securities having an unexpired maturity up to one year, call or notice money, certificate of deposit, usance bills, and any other like instruments as specified by the Reserve Bank of India from time to time; subject to regulatory approvals where applicable. - g.
 Certificate of Deposits (CDs). - h.
 Commercial Paper (CPs).
-A part of the net assets may be invested in the Tri-party repo or in an alternative investment as may be provided by RBI to meet the liquidity requirements. - i.
+A part of the net assets may be invested in the Tri-party repo or in an alternative investment as may be provided by RBI to meet the liquidity requirements.

+- i.
 The non-convertible part of convertible securities. - j.
 Securitized Debt - k.
-Any other domestic fixed income securities as permitted by SEBI / RBI from time to time. - 1.
+Repo in corporate debt securities - 1.
+Any other domestic fixed income securities as permitted by SEBI / RBI from time to time subject to necessary approvals from SEBI and RBI, if any. - m.
 Any other instruments/securities, which in the opinion of the fund manager would suit the investment objective of the scheme subject to compliance with extant Regulations.